-Nash engine nomenclature included the decimal (i would guess as part of some long-forgotten "Nash Precision!" marketing trope), AMC continued it, and that is what appears in service manuals and most internet search results, though enough non-Rambler folk call this engine "the 196" to confound searches and identification.
+Nash engine nomenclature included the decimal, i would guess as part of some long-forgotten "Nash Precision" marketing trope, otherwise, it's sort of annoying.
+AMC continued it, and that is what appears in service manuals and most internet search results, although enough people call this engine "the 196" to confound searches and identification.

 Thanks to Frank Swygert for much information on this engine and for corrections to these pages.